 The T.E.A.M.
 Baruch training program is a dynamic developmental experience in which students are challenged to introspectively examine who they are as emerging leaders.
 Through intense self-awareness exercises, students gain critical insights on team dynamics and how working within a high-function team can elicit positive social outcomes.
 Students are empowered to take action and help make positive social change for the betterment of their community, the Baruch community, and the global community at large.

-Joining T.E.A.M.
-Baruch and successfully completing the training program will enhance your self-awareness, communication, interpersonal, conflict resolution and mediation skills.
+Successfully completing the T.E.A.M.
+Baruch training program will enhance your self-awareness, communication, interpersonal, conflict resolution and mediation skills.
 These key assets are essential to helping you develop strong relationships and will give you the tools you need to help you become a better leader.
-Successful completion of the T.E.A.M.
-Baruch training program will prepare students to apply for a host of peer leadership positions and initiatives, including:
+Successful completion of the training program will prepare students to apply for a host of paid T.E.A.M.
+Baruch peer leadership positions and initiatives.